 - Sudden movements from other people, birds, or pets

-The best way to reduce your parrot’s stress is to remove whatever is causing the stress.
-This isn’t always easy, however.
+Reduce your parrot’s stress is to remove whatever is causing it.
 If your parrot is stressed due to weaning or molting, there isn’t much you can do.
 Instead, you should comfort your parrot by:

 - Speaking to it softly